mattearly/dmpower/CONTRIBUTING.md

 #### Response time for issues and pull requests

-- it completely depends on how busy I am and if I am currently working on this or something else.
+- It depends on how busy I am and if I am currently working on this or something else.
 Expect somewhere between same day and up to one week.

 #### if you have contributed